All About DogsAll About DogsAll About Dogs

 Coat type: First-gen Labradoodle has curly or wavy coat with a shaggy look and about 2 inches long hair but multigen Labradoodles have longer fur and a finer look that grow up to 4 to 6 inches in length.
 Their coat does not shed much, does not have doggie odor and is low allergic.

-A Labradoodle dog is moderately active inside the homes, friendly to children and other dogs and can easily be trained as therapy dogs, obedience and agility competitors.
-Slightly heavier than Standard Poodles, they have strong front limbs and come in three sizes - Standard, Medium, and Miniature.
-Their build is balanced, slightly longer than square and they have a broad head and large, slightly round eyes that are set apart.
+Slightly heavier than Standard Poodles, Labradoodles have strong front limbs and are mostly available in three sizes - standard, medium and miniature.
+Their build is balanced, slightly longer than square.
+Labradoodles have a broad head and large, slightly round eyes that are set apart.
 Their tails should be low-set and are shaped like sabers while their nose is square and large.
+The coat hair of a Labradoodle ranges from being wiry to soft.
+It can also be straight, wavy, or curly.
+Though some of the canines in this breed do shed hair, the amount of shedding is quite less and they have less dog odor than that of a Labrador Retriever.